dbookstaber/OpenAI_Assistant/README.md

 1. Enter your OPENAI_API_KEY in a local .env file.
 2. Run gui.py

-This is a simple demonstration of an OpenAI Assistant with Functions.
+This is a simple demonstration of an OpenAI Assistant with Functions, including multiple callbacks for multiple tools.
-The functions here give the Assistant the ability to generate random numbers and strings,
+The function tools here give the Assistant the ability to generate random numbers and strings,
     which is something a base Assistant cannot do.
 * The GUI is minimal.
 The user/assistant interactions are also written to `AssistantLog.md`.
 * The complete OpenAI interactions (which are mostly encoded in JSON) are printed to `STDOUT`.